Solar Story: Cattail Organics’ Investment in Energy Resilience

 At Cattail Organics in Athens, Wisconsin, energy is more than a household expense; it is an essential part of keeping the farm running every day.

-Several factors inspired the move to solar, including a desire for more resilient infrastructure, less dependence on grid instability and emergencies, and a commitment to environmental stewardship.
+As Kat Becker put it, the decision was inspired by “more resilient infrastructure, less dependence on grid instability and emergencies, and environmental stewardship.”
 Those goals led Cattail Organics to install a ground mount system in 2021, followed by a 10 kW roof-mounted system and battery backup in 2023.

-When reflecting on the experience of working with Northwind Solar, Kat Becker highlighted Northwind’s strengths in roof-based installations and leadership in battery technology.
-Just as important was the value of local expertise and the opportunity to see other nearby projects in person before moving forward.
+When reflecting on the experience of working with Northwind Solar, Kat said, “I think Northwind is a leader in battery technology!”
+Just as important was the value of local expertise and the ability to see other nearby projects ahead of time.
+“Local expertise and also connections to other local projects you can see ahead of time” were among the biggest benefits of choosing Northwind, she said.

 Kat’s perspective on solar is practical and clear: “Solar is a logical investment even if that’s all you consider it to be.”
 For farms and businesses with steady energy needs, solar can provide a reliable return while also supporting greater energy independence, resilience, and long-term stability.